YashiLin1/wassp/README.md

 - Bootstrapped Next.js project with `create-next-app`, planned website structure based on Next.js App Router's file organization

-- Learned and used Material UI and React-spring/web to create the layout of the page, use parallax layers and write animation
+- Learned Material UI and React-spring/web to create the layout of the page, use parallax layers and write animation

 - Installed WordPress using [Local](https://localwp.com/), then installed 4 plugins in WordPress: Advanced Custom Fields, WPGraphQL, WPGraphQL for Advanced Custom Field and Duplicator